VladPVS/FastSearchLibrary/README.md

    Finds all `*.txt` files in `C:\Users` using one thread method.

     List<FileInfo> files = FileSearcher.GetFilesFast(@"C:\Users", "*SomePattern*.txt");
-   Finds all files that match appropriate pattern using several thread in thread pool.
+   Finds all files that match appropriate pattern using several threads in thread pool.

     Task<List<FileInfo>> task = FileSearcher.GetFilesFastAsync(@"C:\", "a?.txt");
-   Finds all files that match appropriate pattern using several thread in thread pool as an asynchronous operation.
+   Finds all files that match appropriate pattern using several threads in thread pool as an asynchronous operation.

-   * Second group of methods accept 2 parameters:
+   * Second group of methods accepts 2 parameters:
      * `string folder` - start search directory
      * `Func<FileInfo, bool> isValid` - delegate that determines algorithm of file selection.